blackpinkinmyarea/K-Means-Stimulation/README.md

   + Understanding of the K-means algorithm, including its iterative process of centroid initialization, data point assignment, and centroid updating.
 - Project Description:
   + This project involves simulating the K-means clustering algorithm using Python.
-  + Although in practice there are few applications of the K-means algorithm, this algorithm we can effectively learn knowledge about matrices and vectors.
+  + Although in practice there are few applications of the K-means algorithm, with this algorithm we can effectively learn knowledge about matrices and vectors.
 - The K-means algorithm proceeds iteratively:
   + Initial centroids are randomly selected from the dataset.
   + Data points are assigned to the nearest centroid.